 Users might encounter this issue when they've just moved to an entirely new server.
-If you change servers the settings of your email client are transferred.
-Additionally, if you've already changed the settings of your account for the account on Windows Live Mail, the settings might have changed.
+If you change the server settings of your email client are transferred.
+Additionally, if you've already changed the settings of your account on Windows Live Mail, the settings might have changed.

 A solution for the issue

 The best remedy to this problem is to reset this IMAP account.
-However, if you don't wish to get bogged down trying too many options, and losing your time attempt to compose your emails.
-Open your inbox then copy-paste any email in there.
-For the same effect Follow the steps below:
+However, if you don't wish to get bogged down trying too many options and losing your time attempting to compose your emails.
+Open your inbox, then copy-paste any email in there.
+For the same effect, Follow the steps below: